Dell-Networking/ansible-dellos-docs/source/examples.rst

 2. Clone the `Ansible-dellos-examples <https://github.com/Dell-Networking/ansible-dellos-examples>`_ repository in the control machine.

-3. Update the *inventory.yaml* file to configure the device IP.
+3. Update the ``inventory.yaml`` file to configure the device IP.

-4. Update the corresponding host variables (use *hosts_var/dellos10_sw1.yaml* for device credentials).
+4. Update the corresponding host variables; use ``hosts_var/dellos10_sw1.yaml`` for device credentials.

 OS6
 ---

-dellos6_facts module that collects the facts from the OS6 device example
+dellos6_facts module that collects the facts from the OS6 device example.

 ::

     ansible-playbook -i inventory.yaml getfacts_os6.yaml

-dellos6_command module that executes the show version command example
+dellos6_command module that executes the show version command example.

 ::

     ansible-playbook -i inventory.yaml showver_os6.yaml

-dellos6_config module that configures the hostname on the OS6 device example
+dellos6_config module that configures the hostname on the OS6 device example.

 ::